What is Blepharocheilodontic syndrome (BCDS)?

 What are the main symptoms of Blepharocheilodontic syndrome (BCDS)?

-These features include exposed inner surface of the lower eyelids, as well as extra eyelashes.
-Generally individuals have fewer teeth than normal and these teeth may be smaller as well.
+These features include the exposed inner surface of the lower eyelids, as well as extra eyelashes.
+Generally, individuals have fewer teeth than normal and these teeth may be smaller as well.

-Other physical features of the syndrome include widely spaced eyes, a flat face and high forehead.
+Other physical features of the syndrome include widely spaced eyes, a flat face, and a high forehead.
 The syndrome may also affect the development of the nails.

 To find out if someone has a diagnosis of Blepharocheilodontic syndrome (BCDS), it is important to have a consultation and evaluation with a clinical genetic specialist.
 Specialists may also suggest specific genetic testing or other types of tests to help reach a diagnosis.
 FDNA’s AI technology can help speed up the diagnostic process by analyzing facial features and other health information.